chloebellehooton/stock-analysis/README.md

 ![2018 Run Time, Original Code](https://github.com/chloebellehooton/stock-analysis/blob/main/Green_Stocks_2018.png)

 ## Summary
-Summary: In a summary statement, address the following questions.
-What are the advantages or disadvantages of refactoring code?
-How do these pros and cons apply to refactoring the original VBA script?

 There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).